testdevopser/domain-audit/README.md

   - `p=reject`.
   - `missing` — no DMARC record.
   - `unknown` — DMARC exists but `p=` could not be interpreted.
+- If DMARC is absent on a subdomain, the tool will try the parent domain and mark DMARC as inherited when found.
 - Detects whether `rua=` is present (aggregate report address) — used internally for evaluation, not shown in the main table.

 ---